fjavierg/myWhatsAppSeleniumProject/MyWhatsAppSeleniumProj/Readme.txt

 Servlet to send WhatsApp messages

-This application provides a HTTP interface to send whatsapp text messages to any destination using a mobile phone connected via web whatsapp.
+This application provides a HTTP interface to send whatsapp text messages using a mobile phone connected via web whatsapp.

 Usage

-	Deploy war in servlet container (WildFly 10 or Tomcat)
+	Deploy war in servlet container (WildFly 10 or Tomcat) or deploy ear in JEE container for JMS version (wildfly 10)

-	HTTP API http://localhost:8080/MySelenium20Proj/WhatsApp?nb=<nb in international format>&msg=<text message to be sent>	(Only for testing, requires deactivation of authentication filter) or
 	open Index.html file.
-Fill in form and click send button
+Fill in form and click send button OR
+	HTTP API http://localhost:8080/MySelenium20Proj/WhatsApp?nb=<nb in international format>&msg=<text message to be sent>	(Only for testing, requires deactivation of authentication filter)

 	First Chrome execution requires to scan the QR code in web browser with the whatsapp application in the mobile phone.